Celebration! The 2024 Taiwan Coffee Assortment & Grading system, TCAGs Evaluation

 From Top 100 Young Farmer to Specialty Coffee Artisan, Award-Winning at First Attempt!

-Huang Chang-sheng黃昶升, the estate owner of Yinshanyu飲山郁 in Dabang Village, Alishan, was already a highly recognized Top 100 Young Farmer百大青農 with years of experience in tea cultivation.
+Huang Chang-sheng黃昶升, the estate owner of Alishanwin in Dabang Village, Alishan, was already a highly recognized Top 100 Young Farmer with years of experience in tea cultivation.
 Now, he extends his artisan spirit to the realm of coffee.
-In his first participation in the 2024 inaugural Taiwan Coffee Assessment Grading System (TCAGs) competition, he won the Selected Award with his anaerobic sun-dried processed coffee, showcasing remarkable skill!
+In his first participation in the 2024 inaugural Taiwan Coffee Assessment Grading System (TCAGs) competition, he won the Selected Award with his Anaerobic Sun-Dried Processed Coffee, showcasing remarkable skill!

-Yinshanyu飲山郁 Tea Garden not only continues traditional tea-making craftsmanship but also insists on using sun-drying methods for coffee post-processing.
+Alishanwin Tea Garden not only continues traditional tea-making craftsmanship but also insists on using sun-drying methods for coffee post-processing.
 The coffee beans are exposed to natural sunlight in a greenhouse, preserving their original essence and allowing the coffee to present its unique flavor and aroma.
-Mr. Huang Chang-sheng, a top artisan in tea-making, has received honors such as: "Champion of the Alishan Tea Region Oolong Tea Production Technique Competition in Chiayi County," "Third Place in the National Oolong Tea Production Technique Competition," and "Fourth Top 100 Young Farmer."
-His expertise and dedication to quality infuse the essence of traditional tea-making into Yinshanyu coffee, making it a specialty coffee with distinct Taiwanese characteristics.
+Mr. Huang Chang-sheng, a top artisan in tea-making, has received honors such as: "Champion of the Alishan Tea Region Oolong Tea Production Skills Competition, Chiayi County", "Third Place in the National Oolong Tea Production Skills Competition," and "Fourth Top 100 Young Farmer."
+His expertise and dedication to quality infuse the essence of traditional tea-making into Alishanwin coffee, making it a specialty coffee with distinct Taiwanese characteristics.

 "Savor the Mountain Aroma, Drink Alishan's Peak Fragrance; Verdant Trees Layer the Mountain's Lushness"「飲山香,喝阿里山的山頭香;嘉木層層染山郁」